 or pulsed welding thin gage (<2.5 mm) stainless;

 [a] reduce weld burn through potential,

 [c] reduce weld oxidation potential,

 [d] reduce the potential for all forms of weld cracking.

 [e] reduce volt requirements more comfortable for the

 WELD SHOPS STOP USING ARGON with 2 - 5% OXYGEN FOR SPRAY:

 After I finished my gas research on stainless gage parts, I

 then turned my gas research attention to MIG spray transfer

-on thicker stainless applications which for a few decades were typically MIG
+on thicker stainless > 2.5 mm applications.
+For decades most spray stainless welds were typically MIG

 welded with the common 98% Ar - 2 - 5 % oxygen mixes.
 Please remember in the early eighties we did not have pulsed equipment that worked for two days in a row without doing something weird.